Chapter 1: Introductions

 A beginning

-Through yDNA geneticist have been able track all living men to a common ancestor, they have called the “yDNA Adam”.
-Adam lived in Africa approximately 235,000 years ago and he is the 9400th great grandfather[1] all living men.
-What about Eve?
-She[2] lived around this time as well.
-Odds are that this “Adam” and this “Eve” never met and probably did not live at the same time.
-However, they both lived in Africa.
+Through Y-DNA geneticists have been able track all living men to a common ancestor, they have called the “Y-DNA Adam”.
+This man (or men) lived in Africa approximately 235,000 years ago and he is the ~9400th great grandfather of all living men.
+[1]

 Adam’s descendants spent the next 75,000 years spreading across Africa.
-During this time some left only to return.
-Then, approximately 60,000 years ago my 2,400th Great Grandfather (GGF) crossed a Landbridge from modern day Djibouti entering the Arabian Peninsula going across a land bridge which today is under the straits of Beb-el-Mandeb.
-This crossing marked the start of humans expanding to the rest of the world.
-The speed was impressive, with Australia being settled within 5,000 years.[i]
-This kind of rapid expansion required many journeys across may paths, but we will stick to our ancestors’ path.
+Then, approximately 60,000 years ago my ~2,400th great-grandfather (GGF) crossed a Landbridge from modern day Djibouti entering the Arabian Peninsula.
+This crossing marked the start of gobal human expansion.
+The speed was impressive, with Australia being settled within 5,000 years of this crossing.[i]

 The spreading tribes

-As the offspring of our 2,400th GGF spread across the coast of the Arabian Peninsula and into present day Iran, they would have experienced a much different world than we did.
-Their coastlines are under water today which is why they could walk across the straights of Beb-el-Mandeb.
-In addition, in their time the Arabian Peninsula was green and filled with large land mammals.
+As the offspring of our ~2,400th GGF spread across the coast of the Arabian Peninsula and into present day Iran, they would have experienced a much different world than we did.
+Their coastlines are under water today which eased the journey In addition, in their time the Arabian Peninsula was green and filled with large land mammals.

 The Mal’ta